 What is emergency dentistry?

-If you’re suffering from severe oral pain, a toothache, or a dental injury, you can receive immediate care with emergency dentistry.
-The main goal of emergency treatment is to relieve patients’ pain, and get them back to a healthy oral state.
-Emergencies can happen when you least expect them, which is why dentists provide same-day, after-hours, or weekend emergency appointments, so you can get the care you need, when you need it.
+If you’re suffering from severe oral pain, a tooth pain, chipped tooth, or a dental injury, you can receive immediate care with emergency dentistry.
+The main goal of emergency dental services is to relieve patients’ pain, and get them back to a healthy oral state.
+Dental emergencies can happen when you least expect them, which is why emergency dentists provide same-day, after-hours, or weekend emergency appointments, so you can get the care you need, when you need it.
 Call today if you are experiencing oral pain!

 Did you know…